nedlir/dasel-hardened-container/README.md

 - **x86_64 only** - single-arch build.
 Multi-arch would require additional `--arch` flags
 - **Throwaway signing keys** - generated locally and gitignored.
 In a production setup, private signing keys should be stored in a secrets manager, not on the local filesystem. even if gitignored files can be exposed through backup tools, container volume mounts, or a compromised workstation.
 - **Wolfi OS dependency** - the build and final image depend on Wolfi packages (`busybox`, `go`, `ca-certificates-bundle`).
 If a vulnerability is discovered in any of those upstream packages, it would affect this image as well.
 Keeping Wolfi packages up to date or subscribing to their security advisories would be necessary in production
 - **Docker Compose wrappers** - melange and apko run as Docker containers via `compose.yaml`.
-This was developed on Kali 2025.3, but was later on adjusted to be agnostic to macOS/Windows
+This was developed on Kali 2025.3 and verified on Windows 10 with Docker Desktop 29.3.1
-- **Test script requires bash and Docker** - `tests/test.sh` uses `timeout` (coreutils) and Docker CLI.
-On Windows, run from Git Bash or WSL
+- **Test script requires bash** - `tests/test.sh` uses `timeout` (coreutils) and Docker CLI.
+All other commands are pure `docker` and work from PowerShell or CMD.
+On Windows, run the test script from Git Bash (see [Windows requirements](#windows-requirements))

 ### SBOM Coverage Gap